ms-studio/tabula-rasa/README.markdown

 Getting Started
 ---------------
-1. Add the html5-boilerplate-for-wordpress folder to your wp-content/themes folder.
+1. Add the tabula-rasa folder to your wp-content/themes folder.
 2. Activate the theme.
 WP-Admin > Appearance > Themes
 3. Add some of the "Root Files" to the root directory of your website (explained below).
 4. Style away, knowing that you're building on a super solid base with HTML5 awesomeness.